Noen bilder fra en utendørsutstilling jeg hadde på Klimakunstfestivalen i begynnelsen av juni i Tromsø.

 Some months ago I decided I was finally going to order myself one of those DNA kits I have been wanting, just for fun.
 It was on sale and I researched (by that, I mean one google search😄) to see what is the best company when it comes to privacy and storing of information, and I landed on FamilyTreeDNA.
 I am no (conspiracy) theorist who thinks they will use my tiny bit of saliva for anything sinister, but still, you never know.
 Although if they want to clone me or something, that would actually be very practical!

-I have always been curious in anthropology, culture and history.
-I believe people are people no matter where we live or come from, all sharing the same basics in heart and mind, but these relative things can be quite interesting, too!
-There is so much to learn, and it’s fun to see the connection in cultures, languages and lifestyles.
+I have always been curious about anthropology, culture and history.
+I believe people are people no matter where we live or come from, all sharing the same basics in heart and mind, but these relative things like ethnicity and DNA can be quite interesting, too!
+There is so much to learn, and it’s fun to see the connections across borders.

 I received my package, filled out the little form and swabbed my cheeks, one on each side.
 Next day, I shipped it off to overseas and waited for my results (which took some weeks).

-I have never learned any sámi language, like most other sámis in my generation.
+I have never learned any of the now existing 11 sámi languages, like most other sámis in my generation.
 (It is estimated only 15% of sámis speak one of the sámi languages, but luckily it is being revived).
-And obviously never any kven either, although it would be cool to at least hear it being spoken, which I don’t believe I ever have.🙂
+And obviously never any kven language either.
+But here are some facts about the kven language 🙂

-Learning all this, I instantly felt more inclined to buy more Moomin stuff, which I believe now is my cultural heritage 😅
+Learning all this about my Finnish/Kven ancestry, I instantly felt more inclined to buy more Moomin stuff, which I believe now is my cultural heritage 😅

 Before even starting this list, I know this is going to be a long post.
 I will not be able to choose just one artwork by each artist, and I want to write what exactly it is about their work which speaks to me and inspires me.
 Just googling and looking through their work and studying their techniques instantly sparks motivation and awe in me.